FAQ

 Lactamo is specifically designed to assist breastfeeding mothers to facilitate effective lymphatic drainage through gentle breast massage.

-In the context of breastfeeding, effective lymphatic drainage can help reduce the risk of engorgement and mastitis by improving fluid circulation and reducing swelling and congestion within the breast.
+In the context of breastfeeding, effective lymphatic drainage can help reduce the risk of engorgement ,mastitis and other forms of inflammation by improving fluid circulation and reducing swelling and congestion within the breast.
 Unlike the circulatory system, the lymphatic system does not have a pump.
 Instead, it relies on the movement of muscles and manual manipulation to move fluid.
 The axillary lymph nodes are the primary drainage site for the breast, handling 75% to 80% of its lymph.
-The remaining 20% to 25% of lymph from the breast drains into the pectoral nodes.
+The remaining 20% to 25% of lymph from the breast drains into the supraclavicular and internal mammary lymph nodes..

-Lactamo’s instructions outline methods to promote fluid movement towards the axillary and pectoral nodes.
-Lactamo can be gently heated and used in rolling motions directed towards the lymph nodes.
-This technique is aimed at helping channel excess lymph fluid away from the engorged breast tissue towards regions where the body's lymphatic system can more efficiently process it.
+Lactamo’s instructions outline methods to firstly activate the appropriate lymph nodes and secondly, to promote the fluid movement towards these for appropriate removal.
+This is achieved by using Lactamo in rolling motions directed towards the lymph nodes.
+It is aimed at helping channel excess lymph fluid away from the engorged breast tissue towards regions where the body's lymphatic system can more efficiently process it.

 One of the key features of Lactamo is its design that mimics the gentle pressure akin to stroking a baby's face.
 This gentle approach is crucial because research has shown that too much pressure during breast massage can cause microvascular injury and other complications.
 Lactamo has been designed to prevent these risks, with the aim of taking advantage of the well-known proactive and reactive benefits of massage, whilst avoiding the pitfalls of deep tissue and/or aggressive massage.

-Breast massage is also beneficial without heat, and women often use Lactamo at ambient temperature.
+Additionally, the mechanism of breast massage as a whole is also beneficial without warmth, and women often use Lactamo at ambient temperature.

-Lactamo and our instructions have been developed and designed by a team of healthcare professionals including lactation consultants, breast surgeons, osteopaths and lymphatic experts, with special attention to alignment with the most current medical research.
+Being evidence based and clinically validated is of utmost importance to Lactamo, and we spent a number of years verifying this alignment.
+Lactamo has been developed and designed by a team of healthcare professionals including lactation consultants, breast surgeons, osteopaths and lymphatic experts, with special attention to alignment with the most current medical research.

-Lactamo’s instructions have been meticulously reviewed by numerous healthcare professionals, to ensure the optimal use and approach of Lactamo is advised.
+Additionally, Lactamo’s instructions have been meticulously reviewed by numerous healthcare professionals, to ensure the optimal use and approach, and an evidence based alignment.
 We recognise that medical research and best practices continue to evolve and we maintain an ongoing commitment to review the latest research regularly.
 We always welcome further feedback, especially evidence-based feedback from healthcare professionals.

 Lactamo can be reused between patients for demonstrations and use in hospitals.
 It can be cleaned by submerging it in boiling water and/or using antibacterial/alcohol based wipes.